 A Postcard View of History: Tribute to Minnie E. Brooke

 When Chevy Chase resident, Minnehaha “Minnie” Etheridge Brooke, set out to achieve something, she did it with verve and passion.
-For more than 25 years, she worked as a suffrage speaker, touring cities around the country to organize street meetings for women’s rights.
+For many years she worked as a suffrage speaker, touring cities around the country to organize street meetings for women’s rights.
 In 1913, she also helped to organize the first Suffrage Parade in Washington, DC.
 For many years thereafter she spent Saturday nights at the Benjamin Franklin statue on Pennsylvania Avenue, convincing bystanders that women deserved the right to vote.
 She had a successful career as a restaurateur, managing the Cosmos Club and numerous tea houses, before opening her own establishment, Brooke Farm Tea House, on the “No Gain” estate between Taylor and Thornapple Streets on the Maryland side of the border.
 For a while, she also ran an inn from this home.

 Brooke used this tea shop to promote her political agenda, hosting national guest lecturers, meetings of the Chevy Chase Woman’s Club and, after enfranchisement, luncheons for the Women’s Democratic Club of Montgomery County.
 Although she never had children of her own, Brooke became a Girl Scout Leader, serving as a Captain to inspire the next generation of girls.